mefengl/what-i-read/README.md

 https://twitter.com/MatthewJBar/status/1618811583748268033 , awsome thread showing the problems that GDP measures the level of development, actually, when I know second-hand trade is not included in GDP, I know there must be something wrong if GDP is the only indicator of development

 https://www.worksinprogress.co/issue/there-was-no-great-stagnation/ , more details about above idea

+28

+https://neckar.substack.com/p/the-reading-obsession , a great article to read along with 'the-buffett-formula' above